amysimmons/testing-javascript/README.md

   },
 ```

+But how do we ensure users run the validate script?
+That's where Husky comes in.

 ### Husky

 The above validation script can be automatically run when people commit their
-code by setting up a pre-commit hook with Husky.
+code by setting up a pre-commit hook with [Husky][7].

 #### Installing Husky